-- Twin Falls County makes various types of communication and computer equipment available to its employees for the purpose of conducting the County's official business.
-This policy sets forth rules which are to govern an employee's use of the County's communication equipment. - DEFINITIONS For the purposes of this policy, the term "Communications Systems" includes, but shall not be limited to, the following equipment and operating systems owned, leased or utilized by the County: - A. Telephones, cell phones, pagers, two-way radios, etc. - B. Voice mail systems - C. E-Mail systems, - D. Internet access - 675-03 County provided cell phones are to be used for County business.
+675-01 Twin Falls County makes various types of communication and computer equipment available to its employees for the purpose of conducting the County's official business.
+This policy sets forth rules which are to govern an employee's use of the County's communication equipment.

+- 675-02 DEFINITIONS For the purposes of this policy, the term "Communications Systems" includes, but shall not be limited to, the following equipment and operating systems owned, leased or utilized by the County: - A. Telephones, cell phones, pagers, two-way radios, etc. - B. Voice mail systems - C. E-Mail systems, - D. Internet access - 675-03 County provided cell phones are to be used for County business.
 Limited personal use is allowed, but will be reviewed and monitored by the department head and/or elected official in charge of the office.
+International use of County provided cell phones is only allowed with the approval of the elected official and any personal international use must be reimbursed to the County by the employee on the next billing cycle.
+International use requires the Commissioner's office to activate the service on the plan, therefore, department heads must notify the Commissioner's office prior to use. - 675-04 Employees whose job duties require the frequent use of a cell phone may be provided with an appropriate device and associated accessories for their position as determined by the elected official in charge of the office.
+County phones, accessories, and other equipment shall be selected based upon the lowest cost equipment available to the County.
+Upgrades of over \$150 for phones, accessories, or other equipment must be justified by the department head / elected official and approved by the Board of County Commissioners.

+County provided cell phones remain the property of the County and must be returned to the department head and/or elected official in charge of the office upon separation of employment from the County.

-Excessive personal use is not allowed. - Employees whose job duties require the frequent use of a cellular communication devises will be provided with an appropriate cellular device for their position.
-Employees may choose to use their own personal cellular devices if desired and Twin Falls County will reimburse the employee according to policy.
-Employees must meet with their supervisor to discuss terms of personal cell phone use and reimbursement protocol. - Requests for telephone work, such as moving phone lines, phone repairs or replacement telephones, must be approved through the department head or elected official, and through the Commissioner's Office prior to work being completed, unless in emergencies. - "Computer systems" means any physical computer and any computer program that may be accessed by the employee, whether it is on the hard drive, network, or accessed via the internet. - This policy shall apply to all employees of the County, and all other persons permitted to use the County's communications systems.
+Employees may choose to use their own personal cellular devices, if desired, and Twin Falls County will reimburse the employee according to policy.
+Employees must meet with their supervisor to discuss terms of personal cell phone use and reimbursement protocol.

+- 675-05 Requests for telephone work, such as moving phone lines, phone repairs or replacement telephones, must be approved through the department head or elected official, and through the Commissioner's Office prior to work being completed, unless in emergencies. - 675-06 "Computer systems" means any physical computer and any computer program that may be accessed by the employee, whether it is on the hard drive, network, or accessed via the internet. - 675-07 This policy shall apply to all employees of the County, and all other persons permitted to use the County's communications systems.
 Access to communication systems and/or computers requires the authorization of the elected official in charge of the office.